sonsu95/nuxt-primevue-template/README.md

 ## default
 1. use 3000 port default
+2. this template is using pnpm
-2. use lara presets on primevue. you can change presets on ./presets/lara
+3. use lara presets on primevue. you can change presets on ./presets/lara
-3. this template is using pnpm
+4. use prefix 'S' for components. you can change prefix on nuxt.config.ts

 ## How to use
 - modify container_name in docker-compose.yml if you want